catalystneuro/ndx-microscopy/docs/source/format.rst

             doc: Description of the imaging space.
           - name: location
             dtype: text
+            doc:
-            doc: General estimate of location in the brain being subset by this space.
+              General estimate of location in the brain being subset by this space.
               Specify the area, layer, etc.
               Use standard atlas names for anatomical regions when possible.
               Specify 'whole brain' if the entire brain is strictly contained within the space.
             required: false
           - name: reference_frame
             dtype: text
+            doc:
-            doc: The reference frame for the origin coordinates.
+              The reference frame for the origin coordinates.
+For example, 'bregma' or 'lambda' for rodent brains.
+              If the origin coordinates are relative to a specific anatomical landmark, specify that here.
             required: false
           - name: orientation
+            doc:
-            doc: A 3-letter string.
+              "A 3-letter string.
 One of A,P,L,R,S,I for each of x, y, and z.
+For example, the most common orientation is 'RAS', which means x is right, y is anterior, and z is superior (a.k.a. dorsal).
+              For dorsal/ventral use 'S/I' (superior/inferior).
+In the AnatomicalCoordinatesTable, an orientation of 'RAS' corresponds to coordinates in the order of (ML (x), AP (y), DV (z))."
             dtype: text
             required: false
+        groups:
+          - neurodata_type_inc: IlluminationPattern
+            doc: IlluminationPattern object containing metadata about the method used to acquire this imaging data.
+            quantity: 1

 PlanarImagingSpace
 ^^^^^^^^^^^^^^^